Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Compare RatesStart Now →

-*May be waived if rejected.
-UUM must be rejected in writing.
-MedPay may be rejected in writing or in the same way you buy insurance.If uninsured/underinsured motorist coverage is not rejected, it will automatically be applied to a basic policy.
-Take a look at this video to learn a little more about uninsured/underinsured motorist coverage.
+Uninsured/underinsured motorist (UUM) coverage must be rejected in writing, while MedPay can be rejected in writing or through the same method you use to purchase insurance.
+If UUM coverage is not dismissed, it will automatically be included in a basic policy.
+Check out this video for more details on UUM coverage.

-Take a look at this chart to see mandatory minimum coverage requirements for every state in the country.
+Look at this chart to see mandatory minimum coverage requirements for every state in the country.

 Any motorist or business with 25 or more vehicles registered in the state has the option of self-insurance.

-Will opting for just the basic Colorado car insurance minimums meet all your insurance needs?
+Will opting for just the bare Colorado car insurance minimums meet all your insurance needs?
 That all depends on whether you have substantial assets (present or future) to protect.
 Are you willing to open yourself up to potential litigation in the event of an accident?

 If not, consider increasing your liability limits.
-The experts at the Wall Street Journal advise limits of 100/300/50, offering the following recommendation:
+The experts at the Wall Street Journal advise limits of 100/300/50, offering the following recommendation.

-Arthur Godfrey, the late, great radio and television broadcaster and entertainer once quipped, “I am proud to be paying taxes in the United States.
+Arthur Godfrey, the late great radio and television broadcaster and entertainer, once quipped, “I am proud to be paying taxes in the United States.
 The only thing is I could be just as proud for half of the money.”

-Average Percentage of Income Spent on Auto Insurance in Colorado
+Percentage of Income Spent on Auto Insurance in Colorado

-Annual Full Coverage
+Annual Full Coverage RateMonthly Full Coverage RateAnnual Per Capita

 Disposable Personal Income in CO